cagilalsac/RMSCTIS/ReadMe.txt

+After creating the
+I) MVC (ASP.NET Core Web App Model-View-Controller) by giving the solution name ResourceManagementSystem and project name MVC, if Visual Studio is used Place solution and project in the same directory option should not be checked, and project creation should be completed by selecting .NET 7.0 framework, None Authentication type, checking Configure for HTTPS, not checking Enable Docker and not checking Do not use top-level statements, II) Business (Class Library) and
-After creating the MVC (ASP.NET Core Web App Model View Controller), Business (Class Library) and DataAccess (Class Library) projects, the solution is built, and the following references are added to the projects:
+III) DataAccess (Class Library) projects, the solution is built, and the following references are added to the projects by right clicking the mouse on the project in the Solution Explorer and selecting Add Project Reference:

 1) DataAccess is referenced in the Business project.